 But don't worry.

 We've treated Android the same way, emphasizing the advantages of the iPhone over Android - where they are better.

 Android has several advantages over the iPhone.

-The following are 12 reasons why Android smartphones are superior to iPhones.
+The following are 12 reasons why are Androids better than iPhones.

 1. Reasonable Cost

 The most significant advantage of Android over iPhone is its cost.

 Because there are so many Android device manufacturers, there is a wide range of smartphones available at various price points.
 Only the most powerful and expensive Android smartphones come close to the cost of Apple products.